cewing/codefellows_f2_python/source/session08.rst

 .. code-block:: ipython

     In [46]: with Context(True) as foo:
-       ....:     print 'This is in the context'
+       ....:     print(u'This is in the context')
-       ....:     raise RuntimeError('this is the error message') __init__(True)
+       ....:     raise RuntimeError(u'this is the error message') __init__(True)
     __enter__()
     This is in the context